People

 Emily is a second year infectious diseases fellow at UCSF.
 She is originally from Massachusetts, completed her MD at Duke, and internal medicine residency at UCSF.
 Her clinical interest is in transplant, and she is participating in the transplant/immunocompromised host track for her clinical training.
 Her main research project in the Langelier Lab leverages mNGS to develop host/microbial signatures that distinguish between states of infection and health in a cohort of lung transplant patients.
 Outside of work, Emily enjoys cycling, skiing, playing pickleball, and camping.”

 Padmini is a Master’s in biotechnology and zoology.
-Her main focusses on on using metagenomic sequencing to understand host immune response to infections.
+Her main interset is on using metagenomic sequencing to understand host immune response to infections.
 Her long term goal is to use multi-omics approaches integrated with computational tools to understand disease heterogeneity & phenotypic diversity in infectious diseases.
 Besides lab work, she enjoys listening to music, painting and exploring Bay area coffee shops.

 Rithwik is an undergraduate research scholar who is pursuing studies in computational biology at UCLA.
 He is actively investigating the impact of aging on host inflammatory signaling in autoimmune and infectious diseases.